MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 ####  **Install Sources manifest field**
 * A new field called `install_sources` will be added to the manifest file to have a control list of sites that can install the app.
 In its most restrictive case, the developer can specify to not allow installation from any other origin, in which case the PWA conforms to its usual behaviour of only being able to be installed from its same origin.

-    * **`getInstalledApps()` method: If supported by the UA, the `getInstalledApps` method returns a list of the content that has been installed from that installation origin.** This means the installation origin will be able to know which applications it has installed, until cache is cleared.
-The installation origin *will not* be informed of any apps installed by other means, whether via another installation origin, directly through the browser, or by a native app store.
-The method returns a list of manifest ids of content installed from the calling origin.
-Additionally, if the browser has an active 'Do Not Track (DNT)', equivalent 'Global Privacy Control (GPC)' setting, is in Private browsing mode, or is an opinionated browser towards privacy, this is ignored and installation origins will not be allowed to know if that application is installed.

 ```json
 {
     "name": "Awesome PWA",